Zack-Hu-Nottingham/CW-Artificial-Intelligence-Method/report.md

 #### Initial solution gathering

 For the sake of reducing time consumption, my initial idea is to use first-fit algorithms to get the initial solution.
-It works but the result did not seem to be good.
+It works, but the result does not seem to be good.
 For easy instances, the gap is around 2 bin2.
-So I was wondering how best-fit works, and how long it may take.
-I experimented on it, the results show that for both first-fit and the best-fit algorithms, it takes around 0.01 seconds to get the initial solution.
-And the best-fit algorithm's performance is a little bit better, the gap for easy instances is almost reduced to 1 bin.
+So I wondered how best-fit works and how long it may take.
+I experimented on it, and the results show that it takes approximately 0.01 seconds to get the initial solution for both first-fit and the best-fit algorithms.
+And the best-fit algorithm's performance is a little bit better.
+The gap for easy instances is almost reduced to 1 bin.
 Though for medium and hard instances, the gap is still around 3 to 4 bins.

-It is worth mentioning that, for both first-fit and best-fit, I sort the items in descending order first, according to their size.
-This unintentional act did bring me some hints later, on how to choose the neighborhood.
+It is worth mentioning that, before applying both first-fit and best-fit, I sort the items in descending order first, according to their size.
+This unintentional act did bring me some hints later on about choosing the neighborhood.

 The table below displays the performance of the initial solution.
-Obviously, the performance for hard and medium instances is poor, as for half of the instances reach the gap of 3 bins.
+The performance for hard and medium instances is poor, as half of the instances reach the gap of 3 bins.

 | Performance (gap with best best-known objective) | 0 bin | 1 bin | 2 bin | 3 bin | 4 bin |
 | ------------------------------------------------ | ----- | ----- | ----- | ----- | ----- |